jvrplmlmn/MongoDB-M101P/W1_Introduction/Courseware_Notes.md

 Only the "post" collection.
 We don't have to access the "authors" collection, because we have the authors name within the "post".

+## Introduction to Schema Design

+### Quiz: Introduction to Schema Design

+In which scenario is it impossible to embed data within a document (you must put the data in it a separate collection)?
+Check all that apply.

+- The data would be duplicated across multiple objects within a collection.
+- You need an index on the data element.
+- **The embedded data could exceed the 16MB document limit within MongoDB.**
+- The data is not isomorphic.